Tuesday, October 21, 2025

 The World Hides On My Plate comical poem 675 by Angela Lansbury

-Red, white, orange, green, life couldn't be better
+Red, white, orange, green, life's never better

-Greek, Turkey, Lebanese, Israel, Feta
+Greek, Turkish, Beirut, Israel, Feta

 What shall I grab?
 Dad chooses the pink crab

-Spicy tomato soup, gloop, gloop, gloop, gloop
+Spicy tomato soup, cumin, gloop, gloop

 Glass of fine rose wine, well past its time

-Sliced up, and stir-fried, the small, button mushrooms
+Sliced up, stir-fried, soft small, button mushrooms

-Last, strong coffee, no chokkies, nor toffee
+Lastly, strong coffee, no chokkies, toffee

-For dinner, choose something solid to eat
+For dinner, choose solid protein to eat

 Not just chopped up mush, a big piece of meat